patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 #### Just Say “NoDaddy.”

-So many startup start with domain registration sites.
+So many startups start with domain registration sites.
 I’ve seen it happen more times than I can count.
 Don’t start by punching words into the domain search.

 If you stop and check the .com every time you have a decent name, you’re going to find most of them taken, and you’re going to end up frustrated and discouraged.
 You'll end up checking variations and different spellings and you’re probably going to settle for the first thing that’s available.